- Happy Shy People

 Signs of a Quiet Person #5: Mysterious

-There’s a certain intrigue about a quiet person who doesn’t readily share everything about themselves.
+There’s a certain intrigue about a person with a quiet personality who doesn’t readily share everything about themselves.
 This quiet person meaning evokes a sense of mystery, as people are drawn to their enigmatic and private nature.

 Signs of a Quiet Person #6: Low-key